Coffee with D: Plot

-Arnab Ghosh is a Senior Editor and news anchor at NB news channel.
-He hosts a prime-time show, interviewing different people including politicians.
-Due to low ratings, his boss, Roy, transfers him to a cookery show and asks him to come up with a new idea for another show.
+Arnab Ghosh is a senior editor and news anchor at the NB News channel.
+He hosts a prime-time show, interviewing different people, including politicians.
+Due to low ratings, his boss, Roy, transfers him to a cooking show and asks him to come up with a new idea for another show.

-Parul, Arnab's wife, suggests he interviews feared Don/crime boss, D. Arnab and his colleagues shoot fake videos about D, and post them on social media in order to make D angry.
+Parul, Arnab's wife, suggests he interview the feared Don/crime boss, D. Arnab and his colleagues shoot fake videos about D and post them on social media in order to make D angry.
 He agrees to stop posting the videos after receiving a call from Girdhari, D's CEO, on the condition that D consents to be interviewed.
-D agrees, while planning to kill Arnab live, during the TV show.
+D agrees, while planning to kill Arnab live during the TV show.

 Arnab and his colleagues are brought to a secret location in Karachi by D's men, while two other gangsters arrive at Arnab's home in order to hold his family hostage.
-Arnab starts the interview, however D does not answer any of the questions correctly.
-Arnab receives a call from his wife, who asks him not to be a coward, but to prove D wrong.
+Arnab starts the interview, but D does not answer any of the questions correctly.
+Arnab receives a call from his wife, who asks him not to be a coward and to prove D wrong.
 In the last part of the interview, Arnab accuses D of being responsible for terrorist activities, calling him a fraud and not a Don.
-On hearing this D dies of a heart attack.
+On hearing this, D dies of a heart attack.

-Later, at his home, Arnab receives a call from a David Adrees Kaleman, who reveals himself to be D. A flashback shows that D only pretended to die, so that he could leave his original identity and begin a new life.
+Later, at his home, Arnab receives a call from David Adrees Kaleman, who reveals himself to be D. A flashback shows that D only pretended to die so that he could leave his original identity and begin a new life.
 Arnab is happy that there is no longer any persona such as D left in the world.